10 – The Right Stuff

 # 2 – Don’t Stop the Dance

-Featured on his 1985 six-album Boys and Girls, the song “Don’t Stop the Dance” is without a doubt a top song from Bryan Ferry that we can barely forget.
-This great recording was a huge hit on the eastern side of the Atlantic.
+Featured on his 1985 six-album Boys and Girls, the song “Don’t Stop the Dance” is, without a doubt, a top song from Bryan Ferry that we can barely forget.
+This excellent recording was a massive hit on the eastern side of the Atlantic.
 It was a top 25 single on the UK Music Charts.
 The groove on this one stands as one of the best rhythmic tracks Bryan Ferry has ever released.

 # 1 – Slave to Love

 We close out our top 10 Bryan Ferry songs list with his classic recording entitled “Slave to Love.”
 The song was released on his album Boys and Girls.
 Released back in 1985, the ballad spent nine straight weeks on the UK Singles charts, peaking at number ten.
-You ought to love the great work done by Keith Scott and Neil Hubbard on the lead guitar, Tony Levin on the bass guitar, Fletcher on the keyboard, and Omar Hakim on the drums.
-Crowing the ballad with his touch is Bryan Ferry’s magical voice that brings back romance wrapped in emotional singing.
+You ought to love the great work by Keith Scott and Neil Hubbard on lead guitar, Tony Levin on bass guitar, Fletcher on keyboards, and Omar Hakim on drums.
+Crowning the ballad with his touch is Bryan Ferry’s magical voice that brings back romance wrapped in emotional singing.

 DMCA.com Protection Status